Skip to main content

 • Choose not to serve the protection order

-• Fail to follow up on reports of violation
+• Fail to follow up on reports of a violation

 Law Enforcement Safety

 Serving protection orders, particularly in domestic violence cases can be dangerous for law enforcement officers.
-When thinking about your own safety, here are some important tips.
+Always consult and follow your departmental policies and threat matrices first.
+Also, when thinking about your own safety, please consider these other important tips.

-Team approach and clear communication: Whenever possible, serve protection orders with at least two officers.
+Team approach and clear communication: Whenever possible, serve protection orders with a second officer.
 Having backup provides additional safety and support in case the situation escalates.
-Maintain clear and constant communication with your partner and dispatch.
-Inform them of your location, estimated time of completion, and any changes in the situation.

 Non-confrontational approach: Approach the respondent in a calm and professional manner.
-Use clear and respectful communication to explain the purpose of your visit and the contents of the protection order.
+Use clear and respectful communication to explain the purpose of your visit and the contents of the protection order, including any requirement to relinquish firearms, dangerous weapons, or concealed pistol licenses.
+Any denials of firearms despite evidence in the petition or other records or refusals to relinquish them should be documented in section 6 and 7 of the Proof of Service.
+This is important information for the court to consider at the compliance hearing.

 Document service: Accurately document the service of the protection order, including the date, time, location, and any relevant observations or interactions.
 This documentation can be critical for future legal proceedings.